-The Board is responsible for the oversight and management of risk, and is assisted by the Audit and Risk Committee where required.
-Senior executives are responsible for the identification, evaluation and monitoring of material business risks on an ongoing basis as well as embedding a culture throughout the Group that promotes awareness of potential exposures created by risk.
+The Board is responsible for the oversight and management of risk, including the identification of material business risks on an ongoing basis.

 A review of material business risks has been conducted in the current period, which concluded that controls over risk management processes were adequate and effective.
+The risk management framework is reviewed periodically to ensure it continues to be adequate and that the Group is operating with consideration of the risk appetite set by the Board.